plukevdh/plukevdh.github.io/_posts/2015-06-17-date-datetime-time-oh-my.md

 layout: post
 title:  "Date, DateTime, Time, Oh My!"
 date:   2015-06-17 23:25:35
-categories: ruby, code, quirks, TIL
+categories: ruby code quirks TIL
 ---

 TIL `DateTime` / `Time.now` does not respect app time zone settings.
 The`DateTime` / `Time.current` appears to be the correct (and documented) means of accessing the application's TZ-adjusted time.